-There should have been a full investigation.
 According to lawyer, fan and forum contributor ‘Laura‘ it was the practice in California at that time (and still is) to investigate – and, if appropriate, to prosecute – cases of apparent domestic violence even if no complaint was made to the police.

-(‘Laura’ thinks that this proves Browne’s innocence: there must have been an investigation – which, as no charges were made, must have exonerated Browne.)
+(‘Laura’ thinks this proves Browne’s innocence: there must have been an investigation – which, as no charges were made, must have exonerated Browne.)

 The October 1992 People article reported Hannah’s press release about her injuries, issued on the day of the incident.
 Presumably the Santa Monica Police Department (SMPD) would have been aware of that public statement.
 The call-out to the house and Hannah’s press release made later the same day should have prompted the police to launch an investigation.

 However, it looks as though there was no investigation.
-The People article, apparently relying on information from SMPD press information officer Sgt Gallinot, said that the officers who visited the house didn’t file a report.
+The People article, apparently relying on information from SMPD press information officer Sgt Gallinot, said the officers who visited the house didn’t file a report.